-Ramadan is predicted to start on Monday, April 12, in 2021 once the first moon of a new lunar cycle is visible in Mecca.
+Ramadan is predicted to start on Saturday, April 2, in 2022 once the first moon of a new lunar cycle is visible in Mecca.
 While the length of the Islamic month of fasting is the same for all Muslims observing it, the length of the daily fast certainly is not.

 Some Muslims in Northern countries seem to feel unfairly treated by the lunar forces that govern Ramadan and found alternative solutions.
-According to reporting by Der Spiegel, the town of Tromsø in the very north of Norway has adopted the fasting hours of Mecca (approximately 14 hours in 2021).
+According to reporting by Der Spiegel, the town of Tromsø in the very north of Norway has adopted the fasting hours of Mecca (approximately 14 hours in 2022).